 Although thousands of consumers opted-out after the first message with words such as Stop, Cancel, or Unsubscribe, they received an additional unsolicited text message offer.
 Eventually they came to a $275 million settlement, paying about $675 to each person who received the unwarranted messages.

 Many companies that do not follow opt-in protocols are facing SMS messaging lawsuits.
-For instance, a recent Simon & Schuster lawsuit sought $90 million in damages, or almost $1500 per unsolicited text message.
+For instance, a recent Simon & Schuster lawsuit sought $90 million in damages, or almost $1500 per unsolicited automated message.
 The text messaging campaign sent to promote an upcoming Stephen King novel was sent to about 60,000 people.

 Sending text messages to those who have opted-in is not only the legal approach, but also good business practice.
 When businesses send texts to those who have opted-in, they are spending valuable time and resources to people that actually want to hear the message.